 Writing this piece meant reading and re-reading this a few times, and at some point or the other my older brother questioned if this was even a serious issue.
 The fact of the matter is I still remember being crazy excited seeing the first trailer on tv for The Princess and the Frog – I couldn’t believe that after years of practically idolizing the Disney princesses there would be one that kind of looked like me.
 Knowing that everyday a little black girl can either feel the way I did in that moment or not feel that way at all, for me is clear evidence that this matters.

-While mainstream media should never be anyone’s only source of validation we can’t deny that in this day and age trends on Instagram, Twitter and prime time television are some of the world’s biggest influencers.
+While mainstream media should never be anyone’s only source of validation we can’t deny that in this day and age trends on Instagram (so much that people buy instagram likes $1), Twitter and prime time television are some of the world’s biggest influencers.
 Representation of black people has been poor and skewed for far too long, and clearly we can’t leave it to mainstream media to raise our next generation of black girls with a positive self-image, so it is up to us to be the representational change that we want to see.

 We have to first recognize the realness and depth of anti-black sentiments, then we need to push ourselves to attain greater visibility, particularly with positive things.
 After all if you and I know we can be college graduates, lawyers, nurses, teachers, preachers, writers or whatever else it’s up to us to go out and be that, making sure that other sisters (and even brothers too) can see us.